1Emilis1/Alpine-JitStreamer/README.md

 Open UTM SE, go to Settings and select "Continue running VM in the background" and "Disable screen dimming when idle".

+Also make sure that you are on Wi-Fi and not on mobile data.

 # VM Setup

 Once you have downloaded the Alpine-JitStreamer.zip file, extract it.
 Then find copy the Alpine-JitStreamer file and search for an folder (make sure you are searching "On My iPhone") named: UTM SE, after you found that folder, paste the file.